-Millions have been invested in one of the most forward-thinking projects of recent times.
+Millions have been invested in wahts some say is one of the most forward-thinking projects of recent times.
 Bringing together internationally renowned architects, research scientists and pioneers of the arts world… City of Art and Sciences has put Valencia on the international map.
 It has brought praise from ‘The Times’ in London and acclaim in Sydney and New York.

 The City is based on the river Turia and covers an area of 350.000 m 2.
-It has an estimated three million visitors each year.
+It has thousands and thousands of visitors each year.
 Broken up into five parts, each building has a distinctive identity and design:

 This includes a planetarium, Imax cinema and Laserium Omiscan.
 Designed by Santiago Calatrava (Valencia’s most famous architect) it evokes the image of a gigantic human eye.
 In stereophonic sound, on a huge screen of 900m2, there are continual audiovisual displays with stunning sound and images.
 Simultaneously presented in four languages, you just sit back and take it all in.
 With the latest astronomy and laser technology it is great fun for younger enthusiasts as well the older visitor.